Lat pulldowns are a staple in many of the programs I have written for my athletes and used myself.

 1. Equipment

-The wide grip lat pulldown will typically only use a standard straight bar with a pronated (overhand or with your palms facing down) grip.
+For the wide-grip lat pulldown, a standard straight bar with a pronated (overhand or with your palms facing down) grip is typically the only tool used.

-The close grip pulldown could be either pronated, supinated (palms facing up or underhand), or neutral (palms facing each other) and could be performed using a straight bar or V-grip attachment.
+The close grip pulldown could be performed using a straight bar or V-grip attachment.
+It could be performed pronated, supinated (palms facing up or underhand), or neutral (palms facing each other).

 2. How You Execute Each